Generic Name: ribociclib (RYE boe SYE klib)

 This medicine may affect fertility (ability to have children) in men.
 Talk with your doctor if you have concerns about this risk.

-It is not known whether ribociclib passes into breast milk or if it could harm a nursing baby.
 You should not breast-feed while using this medicine and for at least 3 weeks after your last dose.

 How should I take ribociclib?